tripleaceme/ai-docs-workshop/README.md

 Their data team built a dbt project to transform raw sales, customer, and inventory data into analytics-ready models for dashboards and performance reports.

-However, there’s a major challenge: while their dbt project runs smoothly, **their documentation is always outdated**.
+However, there’s a major challenge:
+While their dbt project runs smoothly, **their documentation is always outdated**.

 ### **The Core Problems**